Open-CMSIS-Pack/gen-pack/README.md

 In order to use this Bash library for your `gen_pack.sh` script you can use the [template](template/gen_pack.sh) as a starting point.

+All file references are evaluated relative to the pdsc directory, i.e. you can use the same relative file names as within the pdsc file.

 1. Put the [template](template/gen_pack.sh) into the root of your package source.
 2. Replace `<pin lib version here>` with the version of the library you want to use, e.g. `1.0.0`.
 3. Replace `<list directories here>` with a list of directories that shall be included in the pack.
    The directories are included recursively with all contained files.
+If left empty (i.e. `PACK_DIRS=""`), all folders next to the pdsc file are copied.
 4. Replace `<list files here>` with a list of files that shall be included in the pack.
    This can be used as an alternative to including whole directories.
 5. Replace `<list files here>` with a list of files to be removed again.